boloson/lookup_ri/README.md

 # Lookup RI

-> Python script to scrape retention index by CAS number
+> Python script to scrape retention index from NIST webbook by CAS number

 ## Usage